MinoBibawy/Italian-wordle/README.md

 # Italian Wordle
-##a clone of the famous game but with italian words
+## A clone of the famous game but with italian words

 [Gioca Ora 🕹🎮](https://italianwordleclone.netlify.app/)